 Being aware of the symptoms of these common sports injuries is very important so that you can seek treatment (if needed) before the injury worsens and affects your ability to play your sport.
 Symptoms of a muscle contusion include:

 - A lump or knot at the site of the injury

 - Skin discoloration

-Muscle cramps can last for seconds or many minutes and symptoms include:
+Muscle cramps can last anywhere from seconds to many minutes.
+Symptoms of a muscle cramp include:

 - Muscle hardness

 Treatment for Muscle Cramps & Contusions at Southcoast Health